MisterMuns/BattleAtDawn/README.txt

 If you'd like to play with a controller, type 'Y' inside controller.txt, if not, type 'n'.
 You need to run DS4Windows.exe first if you wish to use a controller.

 Before starting BattleAtDawn.exe, start DirectX_window.exe.

+In order for the shortcuts to work, the BattleAtDawn folder needs to be placed inside Program Files (x86), else you need to manually open DS4Windows, DirectX_window and program.exe to work.

+Enjoy!